Workspace Comparison

 Testnet

 Testnet is a blockchain test network used by developers to run tests with the blockchain.
-Testnets operate on their own blockchains, separate from their associated Mainnet.
+Testnets operate on blockchains separate from their associated Mainnet.
 Testnet assets have no monetary value, and many of them reset periodically.

 A Testnet workspace is a testing-level environment that only allows you to use Testnet assets for integration and testing purposes.
 You can also perform many of the same actions you can in a Mainnet workspace without incurring real-world fees.